Interview: Marianne Elliott, Human Rights Advocate

-Marianne Elliott is interviewed by Mindful in May founder, Elise Bialylew and shares her perspectives on meditation and it’s relationship to resilience, creativity and compassion.
+In this interview, Marianne Elliott shares her perspectives on meditation and its relationship to resilience, creativity, and compassion.

 Join her Mindful in May meditation team HERE

 1. What led you to meditation?

 I was living and working in Afghanistan and suffering from stress, anxiety and depression.
 I didn’t want to give up the work I loved, so I decided to give meditation a try.
 After my first 21 days of a daily meditation practice, I knew I was onto something big.
 Meditation was changing my relationship with my own thoughts, and helping me find ways to remain open-hearted without being overwhelmed by the suffering around me.

 2. What value has practising meditation brought to your life?

 It has helped me see that my true nature is compassionate, grounded, courageous and curious – and has given me the ability to return to that ‘home base’ when I find myself drifting away from it.

 Maybe the most powerful insight my meditation has given me is that I don’t have to ‘make myself’ more compassionate, or calmer.
 I don’t have to fix myself.

 Instead I can find my way back to the compassionate, grounded centre that already exists at the core of me.
 Somehow, seeing it that way transformed things for me – life was no longer about ‘improving’ myself, but rather about accepting myself and coming back to who I already was.